Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

   --lengthy             Extended reporting.
   --match MATCH         Filter by this Python regular expression.
 Case-
                         sensitive by default; use `(?i)` for case-insensitive matching.
 Can be specified multiple times.
+If both `--match` and `--ignore` are given, an item must match `--match` AND not match `--ignore` to be reported (include first, exclude second).
 Examples:
                         `(?i)example` to match "example" regardless of case.
                         `^(?!.*example).*$` to match any string except
                         "example" (negative lookahead).